zhaoweicai/cascade-rcnn/README.md

 ### PASCAL VOC

-In all PASCAL VOC experiments, we use VOC2007+VOC2012 `trainval` for training, and VOC2007 `test` for evaluation.
+In all PASCAL VOC experiments, we use VOC2007+VOC2012 `trainval` for training, and VOC2007 `test` for validation.
 Follow [PASCAL VOC website](http://host.robots.ox.ac.uk/pascal/VOC/) to download images/annotations, and set-up the VOCdevkit.

 Assumed that your local VOCdevkit copy is at `/your/path/to/VOCdevkit`, make sure it has the following directory structure: